 2️⃣ Court Hearing – The court hears arguments from the applicant and the prosecution.

-3️⃣ Conditions Imposed (if necessary) – The court may set conditions like:
+3️⃣ Conditions Imposed (if necessary) – The court may set conditions such as:

 4️⃣ Bail Grant or Rejection – If granted, the police cannot arrest the accused without prior court permission.
-If rejected, the accused can appeal in the High Court or Supreme Court.
+If rejected, the accused can appeal before the High Court or the Supreme Court.
+Seeking guidance from an experienced Anticipatory Bail Lawyer in Delhi can significantly improve the chances of presenting a well-prepared application and complying with court requirements.

 Attestation for Anticipatory Bail Documents

-For international legal matters or cases involving extradition, immigration, or foreign jurisdictions, bail documents must be legally attested for validity.
+For international legal matters or cases involving extradition, immigration, or foreign jurisdictions, bail documents may require legal attestation for validity and acceptance abroad.

 Process of Attestation for Bail & Legal Documents